 Figure 1.
 Salp colonial architectures with representative species photos (Pegea sp. for transversal, Cyclosalpa affinis for whorl, Cyclosalpa sewelli for cluster, Helicosalpa virgula for helical, Thalia cicar for oblique, Soestia zonaria for linear, and Ritteriella retracta for bipinnate) and diagrams showing the distinct zooid orientations.
 The subsequent rows show the frontal view of colonies with four and eight zooids, with the final row indicating the expected frontal area increase factor between the four and the eight zooid colonies.
-Full black circles in the diagrams represent visceraewhile the open circle represent siphons.
+Full black circles in the diagrams represent viscerae (guts) while the open circle represent siphons.
 Black straight lines inside the zooids indicate gill bars while gray straight lines represent endostyles.

+Linearity of colonies, as well as zooid size and pulsation rates, are additional factors that could influence swimming performance.
 The degree of linearity in a colony can be expressed as the degree of parallelism between the zooids and the elongation axis of the colony (Fig. 2).
 This angle is determined by the degree of developmental dorsoventral zooid rotation, which can span from 90°, in transversal chains with no rotation, to 0° (perfect linearity), in some linear chains such as those from the species Soestia zonaria (Damian-Serrano & Sutherland, 2023).
 Strong reductions in the dorsoventral zooid rotation angle toward linear forms have evolved multiple times independently (Damian-Serrano et al. 2023), possibly due to adaptive advantages related to their swimming efficiency.
-Therefore, we further predict that swimming speed is faster in species with lower dorsoventral zooid rotation angle.
+Body size predicts swimming velocity in many animals (Andersen et al. 2016), however colonies with multiple swimming units may circumvent this size-speed relationship by having multiple propellers.
+Pulsation rates may also influence swimming speed as has been shown in solitary salps (Madin 1990).
+Pulsation by salps serves the dual role of locomotion and filter feeding.
+The relationship between pulsation and speed might therefore be particularly relevant for species that undergo diel vertical migration (Madin et al. 1996) and in other species pulsation may serve to maximize filtration rates.
+Considering the tradeoffs between swimming and filtering, the eco-evolutionary relevance of swimming speed, and the hydrodynamic efficiency likely varies between species (Damian-Serrano et al. 2023).